vortec/libtree/docs/source/db_model.rst

 Manipulating the tree is somewhat more complex.
 When inserting a node, the ancestor information of its parent must be copied and completed.
-When deleting a node, all traces of its children must be deleted from both tables.
+When deleting a node, all traces of it and its descendants must be deleted from both tables.
 When moving a node, first all outdated ancestor information must be found and deleted.
 Then the new parents ancestor information must be copied for the node (and its descendants) that is being moved and completed.

 There are different ways to implement Closure Table.
 Some people store the depth of each ancestor/descendant combination to make sorting